-Why is that the best compact cameras all have very un-compact names?!
+Why is it that the best compact cameras all have very un-compact names?!
 Let’s start by abbreviating this one to the Sony RX100 V, a camera that’s been in the news ever since its release.

-Now with the fifth version of this incredible camera, Sony has really pushed the envelope with what’s possible with a camera that can fit (easily!) in your pocket.
+With the fifth version of this incredible camera, Sony has really pushed the envelope with what’s possible with a camera that can fit (easily!) in your pocket.

 When researching the Sony RX100 V, you’ll no doubt come across thousands of positive reviews of every previous iteration of this camera over the years.
 Each one is obviously priced lower than its successor, but don’t be swayed – this fifth version is definitely the one to get.

 The brand new Sony RX100 VI is now available here, but unless you absolutely need the long range of the new lens, I’d still recommend saving some money on the v5 model.
 Also, check out the v4 model if you’re looking for a great compact camera for vlogging.

 Up until now, the RX 100 compact cameras have used ‘contrast detection autofocus’, which is fine for most circumstances but does have its limitations.